OwenJohnsons/OwenJohnsons/README.md

 My name is Owen!
 I am an Irish astrophysicist currently working as a research assistant at the University of Berkeley in the SETI research centre!

-- 🔭 I’m currently working on looking for signs of ET through techno-signature searches using low-frequency arrays (LOFAR) stations in Sweden, Ireland and France.
+- 👽 I’m currently working on looking for signs of ET through techno-signature searches using low-frequency arrays (LOFAR) stations in Sweden, Ireland and France.
+- 🪐 My research interests are in the extremes of our universe.
+Using astronomical transients to help solve open mysteries about the cosmos.
+- 📫 The best way of reaching me is through email: owen.johnson@ucdconnect.ie
+- 😄 Pronouns: [He/Him/His]

 <!--
 **OwenJohnsons/OwenJohnsons** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.